Sorry! Search is currently unavailable while the database is being updated, it will be back in 5 mins!

 La vincitrice è scelta dagli studenti.

-1,2) After you have read the rest of the lesson, maybe you will be able to use another verb in place of essere for the two sentences above.
+1,2) Use another verb in place of essere for the two sentences above.
 Let's say we are talking about the rules of the competition.

 But what if the subject (of the active sentence) is singular and the object is plural?